Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 - Satin: Satin is often used in kitchens and bathrooms for some moisture resistance.
 It is also used in hallways.
 It is also easy to clean, making it ideal for moderate-traffic areas.

 - Semi-Gloss & Gloss: Glossy finishes are durable and reflective.
 They are perfect for trim, baseboards, and high-moisture areas like bathrooms.
-They’re also easier to wipe clean, making them suitable for high-traffic areas.
+They’re also easier to clean, making them suitable for high-traffic areas.

 4. Applying Multiple Coats for a Consistent Look